 GEOG 0091B.
-Intermediate Geospatial Design
+Intermediate Geospatial Design Unit: 1

-Prerequisite: Completion with a grade of "C" or better or concurrent enrollment in GEOG 90 or 91A emoninent in GLOG 90 C
+Prerequisite: Completion with a grade of "C" or better or concurrent enrollment in GEOG 90 or 91A

 Builds on basic principles of beginning GIS Design, creating and editing maps, organizing GIS data for spatial analysis, and producing map layouts.
 (CSU)